microsoft/InnerEye-DeepLearning/README.md

 ## Getting started

-Clone the repository into a subfolder of the current directory
+Clone the repository into a subfolder of the current directory:
 ```shell script
 git lfs install
 git clone https://github.com/microsoft/InnerEye-DeepLearning